-Immediately prior to joining Cohen Milstein, Mr. McCuaig was a trial attorney in the Antitrust Division at the U.S. Department of Justice for more than a decade, where he led investigation and litigation teams in both criminal and civil matters related to price fixing, bid rigging, anticompetitive mergers, and other antitrust law violations.
+Immediately prior to joining Cohen Milstein, Dan was a trial attorney in the Antitrust Division of the U.S. Department of Justice for more than a decade.
+There, he led investigation and litigation teams in both criminal and civil matters related to price fixing, bid rigging, anticompetitive mergers, and other antitrust law violations.

-As a criminal prosecutor at the DOJ, Mr. McCuaig led the investigation and prosecution of antitrust, fraud, and obstruction of justice claims against corporations and individuals.
-He was the principal trial lawyer in related plea hearings, sentencings, and before grand juries, and successfully generated significant charges and guilty pleas.
-Even while carrying out his prosecutorial duties, Mr. McCuaig continued to provide his expertise on major Antitrust Division civil actions, such as its successful challenge to the proposed merger between Anthem and Cigna—in which Mr. McCuaig cross-examined Anthem expert economist Robert Willig at trial.
+As a criminal prosecutor at the DOJ, Dan led the investigation and prosecution of antitrust, fraud, and obstruction of justice claims against corporations and individuals.
+He was the principal trial attorney in related plea hearings, sentencings, and before grand juries, and successfully generated significant charges and guilty pleas.
+Even while carrying out his prosecutorial duties, Dan continued to provide expertise on major Antitrust Division civil actions, such as its successful challenge to the proposed merger between Anthem and Cigna—in which Dan cross-examined Anthem expert economist Robert Willig at trial.

-While a civil litigation trial lawyer at the DOJ, Mr. McCuaig oversaw the government’s investigation into the e-books price fixing conspiracy litigated in In Re Electronic Books Antitrust Litigation (S.D.N.Y.), involving Apple and five major publishers, and played a principal role in the government's successful trial of Apple.
-Leading up to that trial, Mr. McCuaig coordinated with foreign enforcement agencies, 33 state attorneys general, and private plaintiffs’ counsel, and negotiated consent decrees with all publisher defendants.
-More generally, Mr. McCuaig investigated competitive effects of proposed mergers in media, sports, real estate, and tangential industries, as well as potential anticompetitive effects of non-merger activity in the same industries, and negotiated divestitures and consent decrees to remedy anticompetitive aspects of mergers and non-merger activities.
+While a civil litigation trial lawyer at the DOJ, Dan oversaw the government’s investigation into the e-books price fixing conspiracy litigated in In Re Electronic Books Antitrust Litigation (S.D.N.Y.), involving Apple and five major publishers, and played a principal role in the government’s successful trial of Apple.
+Leading up to that trial, Dan coordinated with foreign enforcement agencies, 33 state attorneys general, and private plaintiffs’ counsel, and negotiated consent decrees with all publisher defendants.
+More generally, Dan investigated competitive effects of proposed mergers in media, sports, real estate, and tangential industries, as well as potential anticompetitive effects of non-merger activity in the same industries and negotiated divestitures and consent decrees to remedy anticompetitive aspects of mergers and non-merger activities.

-Prior to his work with the DOJ, Mr. McCuaig was counsel at a prestigious international white collar and corporate defense firm, where, in addition to civil antitrust defense work, he focused on telecommunications disputes before the FCC, state public service commissions, and state and federal courts.
+Prior to his work with the DOJ, Dan was counsel at a prestigious international white collar and corporate defense firm, where, in addition to civil antitrust defense work, he focused on telecommunications disputes before the FCC, state public service commissions, and state and federal courts.